-DIY’s are great because not only are they often less expensive than buying a similar product, but they show that you care enough to take the time to make something very special for that person, instead of just purchasing some random gift at Wal-Mart.
+DIY’s are great because they are often less expensive than buying a similar product.
+And a simple DIY shows that you care.
+It shows that you took the time to make something very special for that person.
+And it’s way nicer than just purchasing some random gift at Wal-Mart!

-Additionally, if you are the crafty type, this gives you the chance to show off your creative skills and create something very unique for that special someone on your gift list.
+If you are the crafty type, you can create something very unique for that special someone on your gift list.
 Here are a few of my favorite eco-friendly and zero waste DIY gifts:

 Bath Salts made with essential oils.

 I love taking baths and I always use either bath salts or bubble bath with essential oils in them.
 Essential oils have become extremely popular in recent years and for good reason.
 They not only smell great, but many essential oils have special properties that can help you